-On-farm emissions calculated via the Ag:LCA tool follow the equations and emission factors of the NZ GHG Inventory, the GWP100 values used is AR6 (2021).
+On-farm emissions calculated using the AgResearch LCA method follow the equations and emission factors of the NZ GHG Inventory, the GWP100 values used is AR6 (2021).

 Where there are no appropriate MfE factors, United Kingdom DESNZ factors could be used (published July 2024).
 There are no emissions that have utilised a DESNZ factor during FY24.